jameskeane/jameskeane.github.io/_posts/2013-08-23-released-now-what.md

 > Dude, it's only been a week, chill the fuck out.

-Oh right, so far from announcement to the date of this post has actually only been 6 days.
+So far from announcement to the date of this post it has actually only been 6 days.
 So less than a week!
 But honestly, it feels like it's been months.
 I've been watching signups slowly trickle in, analytics slowly get to organic levels, and I need to chill the fuck out.
 There is wisdom in old wives tales.

 ###2.
 Feel "alright" about it
 Objectively things are going pretty good.
-I've been slowely pushing features out, updating my pricing, optimizing for mobile.
+I've been slowly pushing features out, updating my pricing, optimizing for mobile.
 I've also got a few signups here and there.
-Real signups!
+Real organic fucking signups!

 It hasn't been a homerun, but I don't think any new product really is.
 There might be exceptions, but I'm sure Google was at this stage once.
 It's not like I can build hype for a fucking <a href="https://www.bespeak.io/online-booking-calendar">scheduling application</a>!

 ###3.
 Enjoy the freedom
 I really enjoy it.
 Working on <a href="https://www.bespeak.io">Bespeak</a> doesn't feel like work.
-Interacting with people (customers even!), is actually pretty fun; it really complements the loneliness of software development.
-Other times it feels like no one is listening.
+Interacting with people (customers!) is actually pretty fun; it **really** complements the loneliness and alpha dogging of software development.
+But sometimes it feels like no one is listening.

 <figure class="effect6">
     <img src="/images/megaphone.jpg" alt="Anyone listening?" attribution="http://www.flickr.com/photos/rpenalozan/" />